miningpirate/yiimp-install-script/README.md

 - Set stratum to AutoExchange
 - New location for /site/adminRights
 - Your Public IP for admin access (Put your PERSONNAL IP, NOT IP of your VPS)
-- Install Fail2ban
+- Install Fail2ban (not mandatory for local server)
-- Install UFW and configure ports
+- Install UFW and configure ports (not mandatory for local server)
-- Install LetsEncrypt SSL
+- Install LetsEncrypt SSL (not required for local server)

 ***********************************